Va1b0rt/DorkHound/README.md

 # DorkHound: A DuckDuckGo Dorking Tool

 ### Description
-DorkHound is a Python script designed to automate the process of searching for specific information using a list of dorks (search terms) on the DuckDuckGo search engine.
-It parses the search results and saves the extracted links to a specified file.
+DorkHound - will return you a list of domains matching your queries from a file.

 Installation